ModyQyW/vite-plugin-eslint2/README.md

 - Type: `string`
 - Default: `.eslintcache`

-Path to a file or directory for the cache location.
+Path to a file or directory for the cache location. `.eslintcache` is the default cache location of ESLint.

 ### `include`